 Once we hit our 30s, many of us feel a newfound sense of freedom: We no longer have to do things we don’t want to just because everyone else is doing it.
 No longer do you buy all of your furniture from Ikea.
 Rather, a night spent at home has turned into an enjoyable experience.
 In our 30s, we learn how to balance professional and personal responsibilities.
-If you’re looking for a promotion or trying to figure out parenthood, these TED Talks will help you celebrate (and take advantage of) this new phase in your life.
+If you’re looking for a promotion or trying to figure out parenthood, these best female TED Talks will help you celebrate (and take advantage of) this new phase in your life.
 Watch this video to get some humorous yet practical tips on living your life as passionately as possible.

 1. Jill Shargaa: Be Awesome

 In this funny presentation, comedian Jill Shargaa teaches us how to identify when we have accomplished something great versus simply winning small successes that aren’t necessarily anything out of the ordinary.
 As 20-somethings, it is easy to think of every accomplishment as life-changing.
 But in your 30s, it is key to rank your experiences and award only the highest wins with the moniker of “awesome.”

 2. Susan Colantuono: The Career Advice You’re Not Getting